 However, the Ten Commandments are a different story.
 All of the Ten Commandments are repeated in the New Testament, except for the command to keep the Sabbath.

-Notice there is no command found in the New Testament about the Sabbath.
-In fact, in I Cor.
-16:2 we find the early church gathered for worship on the first day of the week – Sunday.
-So only nine of the original ten commandments apply to us today.
+Notice there is no command in the New Testament to keep the Sabbath.
+In fact, in I Corinthians 16:2 we find the early church gathered for worship on the first day of the week – Sunday.
+In summary, only nine of the original ten commandments apply to us today.

-The only commandments we need to keep in the Old Testament are those that are repeated in the New Testament.
+The only commandments we are required to keep in the Old Testament are those that are repeated in the New Testament.
 Notice the command in Deuteronomy 6:6-7,

 And these words, which I am commanding you today, shall be on your heart; and you shall teach them diligently to your sons and shall talk of them when you sit in your house and when you walk by the way and when you lie down and when you rise up.
-(NASB) Hebrews 10:16-18
+Deuteronomy 6:6-7 (NASB)